oesteban/hcph-sops/docs/data-collection/setup.md

     A second reference mixture is necessary, and room air can be used, knowing that atmospheric contents by volume are 0.039 ±0.001% for CO<sub>2</sub> and 20.946 ±0.003% for O<sub>2</sub>.

-- [ ] Connect the GA to the BIOPAC as described in [this section](pre-session.md#setting-up-the-biopac-system-and-physiological-recording-sensors).
 - [ ] Connect the BIOPAC to the *Physiology recording laptop* ({{ secrets.hosts.acqknowledge | default("███") }}) as described in [this section](pre-session.md#setting-up-the-biopac-system-and-physiological-recording-sensors).
 - [ ] Connect the *AcqKnowledge* License Key into a USB Port of the *Physiology recording laptop* ({{ secrets.hosts.acqknowledge | default("███") }}).
 - [ ] Open *AcqKnowledge* software on the *Physiology recording laptop* ({{ secrets.hosts.acqknowledge | default("███") }}).